StefaE/PVForecast/README.md

 * out-commented `key = value` pairs show the respective default options, which could be changed as needed

 The `config.ini` file provided with the distribution contains a few site specific values, which cannot be pre-configured.
 The are shown as `<xx>`.
 This file should be read alongside the below text for best understanding.

+Note that all times throughout this project are in UTC.

 ### Forecast Sources
 ```